 Small stuff What should I do?
 Big stuff What should I do?
-EXAMPLE: Your Eat it anyway.
-A kid at school Tell the student sandwich has It will still taste doesn't let you you want to play grape jelly instead delicious! play on the slide. on the slide too. of strawberry.
-If they still won't let you, ask a teacher to help.
+EXAMPLE: Your sandwich has grape jelly instead of strawberry.
+Eat it anyway.
+It will still taste delicious!
+A kid at school doesn't let you play on the slide.
+Tell the student you want to play on the slide too.
+If they still won't control of the still won't control of they still won't control of the still won't c let you, ask a teacher to help.